PennyLaneAI/pennylane/doc/quantum_nodes.rst

 2. **Measurement of a quantum circuit**: Measurements convert quantum information (the state of a quantum system) into classical information (the measurement value).
 Measurement often have a distribution of outcomes, with the pattern becoming clear only after a sufficient number of measurements are taken.
 To simplify things, we will work with expectation values (i.e., averages) of measurement outcomes as our primary mechanism for obtaining classical information from quantum.
 This is also important for reproducability in the evaluation of quantum functions.

-**Need a figure which shows the difference between classical and quantum information**
+**Need a figure which shows the difference between classical and quantum information?**

 The quantum node abstraction
 ============================